ibuildgenius/mca-flutter-sdk/README.md

 TODO: Include short and useful examples for package users.
 Add longer examples to `/example` folder.

+## Add image picker to you permission on Android and iOS
+## The app depends on image picker

 ```dart
 const like = 'sample';
 ```